 A: Our paramedic program begins twice a year, in April and September.
-The next application deadline is May 1 for classes beginning at the end of September.
-Visit the application process page to download the current application.
+The next application deadline is November 15 for classes beginning at the beginning of April.
 Please contact Charlie McKellar at (650) 949-6955 if you have any questions.

 Q: Are there prerequisites?

 A: Yes.
 You must be a working EMT before applying to the Paramedic Program.
 Prerequisites include a high school diploma or GED certificate, a current BLS (CPR) certificate, a current EMT Basic Certificate, a minimum of three months full-time experience with an EMS provider agency, Anatomy & Physiology (minimum one quarter or one Semester) and meet technical standards.
 The Anatomy and Physiology class may be taken after the application deadline, provided the class finishes prior to the first day of Paramedic school.

 MATH 220 or equivalent college level or placement into MATH 105 on the Foothill College placement test (Contact testing office 650/949-7230.)
 Eligible for ESL 25 or ENGL 110.
 (Contact testing office 650/949-7230.)